FireFly7386/Chronicles_of_Magic/README.md

 ### Nice to Have features

 - [ ] Different Elements to choose from when you begin to play
+- [ ] Something like the monsters invading your Kingdom when you first start the game

 ### Ideas if I continue after Jam